VIA Metropolitan Transit: Special event service

 VIA runs special service for major events in San Antonio, ranging from sporting events such as UTSA home football games, San Antonio Spurs home games, the annual Valero Alamo Bowl, and events such as the Monster Jam, Fiesta San Antonio, and The Texas Folklife Festival.
-Park & Ride Service is usually offered from the Randolph, and Crossroads Park/Rides as well as the Frank Madla Transit Center.
-The cost for the service is $1.30 one way, $2.60 round trip with discounts for students, children 5-11, seniors 62+, and persons with disabilities.
+Park & Ride Service is usually offered from the Randolph and Crossroads Park & Ride as well as the Frank Madla Transit Center.
+The cost for the service is $1.30 one way, $2.60 round trip with discounts for students, children 5–11, seniors 62+, and persons with disabilities.

 VIA Link service

 On May 4, 2019, VIA launched a new ride-share service in the Northeast San Antonio area which promised more frequent service reliability as well as more flexible drop off points compared to traditional fixed route service.

-This service was later expanded to the Northwest Side in 2021, the South Side in 2022, southeast of Randolph Park & Ride in 2023, Downtown in 2024 to also include The Little Runner, which shuttles UTSA students between the UTSA Downtown Campus and its surrounding parking lots, and the southeast side in 2025.
+This service was later expanded to the Northwest Side in 2021, the South Side in 2022, southeast of Randolph Transit Center in 2023, Downtown in 2024 to also include The Little Runner, which shuttles UTSA students between the UTSA Downtown Campus and its surrounding parking lots, and the southeast side in 2025.